 Each session fragment has an additional meta item, session.split.
-The value of the session.split meta item for a particular session fragment indicates how many fragments precede that fragment.
-When viewing sessions in the Events view, the session.split meta item clearly identifies sessions that are fragments in the Events List view and the Events Detail view.
+The value of the session.split meta key for a particular session fragment indicates how many fragments precede that fragment.
+When viewing sessions in the Legacy Events view, the session.split meta key clearly identifies sessions that are fragments in the Events List view and the Events Detail view.

 The session.split metadata is always displayed immediately following the address and port metadata in the details view.
 It is never hidden as additional metadata.
 These enhancements make it possible to quickly:

 - Identify sessions that are fragments of a network sessions.

 - View all of the session fragments of a network session given a single session fragment.

 - Export the packets for the entire network session as a single PCAP file.